-Screen Description and Recommended Options to Select Warning dialog box This dialog box warns you that all the clients of the OracleAS Metadata Repository database must now be stopped.
+Screen Description and Recommended Options to Select Specify Oracle Internet Directory Login In the Username field, enter the superuser distinguished name (DN) for the Oracle Internet Directory you are about to upgrade.
+The superuser DN cn=orcladmin is the default for this field; change this value only if the Oracle Internet Directory superuser DN is not cn=orcladmin.
+In the Password field, enter the password for the superuser DN.
+Specify Infrastructure Database Connection Information Enter SYS in the Username field and the SYS user's password in the Password field.
+Warning dialog box This dialog box warns you that all the clients of the OracleAS Metadata Repository database must now be stopped.
 Oracle Universal Installer will automatically stop any clients within the source Oracle home.
 However, you must manually stop any database clients and Oracle AS Metadata Repository clients that reside in another Oracle home.
 Clients of the OracleAS Metadata Repository include: OracleAS Identity Management components that use this OracleAS Metadata Repository.
 Middle tier instances that use this OracleAS Metadata Repository Within each middle tier that uses this OracleAS Metadata Repository, you must be sure to stop all components, including Oracle HTTP Server and OracleAS Web Cache.
 For more information, see the chapter "Starting and Stopping" in the Oracle Application Server Administrator's Guide .
 Database Listener Warning Dialog Box If a database listener is running on the host, a warning dialog box displays.
 Review the dialog box determine whether or not you need to stop the listener manually.
 Specify Instance Name and ias_admin Password Enter a name for the new Oracle Identity Management 10g (10.1.4.0.1) instance and a password for the ias_admin Administrator account.
 You use the ias_admin password to log on to Application Server Control Console to manage the upgraded Oracle Application Server.
 In general, the minimum length of the ias_admin password is five alphanumeric characters.
 At least one of the characters must be a number and the password cannot start with a number.
 For more information, see the section "The ias_admin User and Restrictions on its Password" in the Oracle Application Server Installation Guide .
-Summary Use this screen to confirm the choices you've made.
-Click Install to begin upgrading to the new 10 g (10.1.4.0.1) Oracle home.

-Table 3 (Cont.)
+Table 2 (Cont.)
 Summary of the Oracle Universal Installer Screens During the OracleAS Identity Management Upgrade in a Colocated infrastructure